-I work mainly in the areas of mathematics education and inclusion, with a particular focus on the intersection of these two fields – inclusive mathematics education.
-My aim is, through my research and teaching, to make maths and numeracy more accessible and relevant for all, but particularly for disadvantaged young people and adults.
+Dr Finesilver works mainly in the areas of mathematics education and inclusion, with a particular focus on the intersection of these two fields – inclusive mathematics education.
+Her aim is, through her research and teaching, to make maths and numeracy more accessible and relevant for all, but particularly for disadvantaged young people and adults.

-My current post is Lecturer in Mathematics Education at KCL, before which I taught at UCL and London Met.
-Prior to my academic career, I spent 10 years as a classroom teacher at various secondary schools in London, including in the role Head of Mathematics (and one of the founder staff) of a specialist school for pupils with Specific Learning Difficulties.
+Dr Finesilver's current post is Lecturer in Mathematics Education at KCL, before which she taught at UCL and London Met.
+Prior to her academic career, she spent 10 years as a classroom teacher at various secondary schools in London, including in the role Head of Mathematics (and one of the founder staff) of a specialist school for pupils with Specific Learning Difficulties.

-I specialise in qualitative research, and have particular experience with multimodal data, microanalytic methods, and designing bespoke methodologies for data collection and analysis.
+Dr Finesilver specialises in qualitative research and has particular experience with multimodal data, microanalytic methods, and designing bespoke methodologies for data collection and analysis.
 A main research focus has been the creative and diverse representational strategies and arithmetical reasoning of those students who have struggled with school mathematics taught in ‘standard’ or ‘traditional’ ways.
-My current research projects focus on:
+Her current research projects focus on:

 - visuospatial representation in problem-solving, using qualitative microanalysis of learners' nonstandard arithmetical-representational strategies